noclocks/operations/README.md

 ## Contact

-For questions or comments, please contact [No Clocks, LLC](https://www.noclocks.com).
+For questions or comments, please contact contact@noclocks.dev.